iShawshank/express-api-template/README.md

 method: GET
 ```

-Each example router has it's own controller and validator methods.
+Each example router has it's own controller and validation.
+Route Validation is done through Joi Schemas

 ## current flow (ready for you to add services and integrations)

 Request -> Routers -> Controller -> Response

+## Generate types and api docs from Joi schemas

+1. Run `npm run generate`
+1. Types will generate to /interfaces/joi-types
+1. Swagger docs will generate to /docs/swagger.json

 ## run locally